 Donna agreed.
 “Come on!
 Arsenal, you and I will scout ahead.”

-Donna said, “Don’t you feel a bit silly talking like that?
-You are a father now.”
+“Don’t you feel a bit silly talking like that?” remarked Donna.
+“After all, you are a father now.”

-They reached the crest of the ridge in time to see Doctor Light and Mento activate their devices, which gave off the bright glow.
+They reached the crest of the ridge in time to see Doctor Light and Mento activate their devices, which were responsible for giving off the bright glow they’d spotted.

 “Super-villain death ray number 109,” quipped Arsenal as he released three arrows.
-They erupted overhead, and an inky cloud of darkness covered the villains.
+As they erupted overhead, an inky cloud of darkness covered the villains.

 Lilith Clay’s team appeared as well.
 “She must not be reborn at all to continue her evil ways,” she declared.

-The Changeling became a green monkey and swung down to face Mento.
+Changeling became a green monkey and swung down to face Mento.
 “Steve!
-You can’t help these fruit loops!” he urged.
+You can’t help these Fruit Loops!” he urged.

 Mento scowled.
 “Ah, the errant son returns.”
 He generated a mental blast that shook Gar Logan down as Cyborg rushed to help him up.